 - Antonietta Torre, Department of Water (WA) - Member

-The CRCWSC Advisory Committee is responsible for providing strategic advice on the research excellence of the CRCWSC activities and its relevance to industry needs.
+The CRCWSC Advisory Committee is responsible for providing strategic advice on the research excellence of CRCWSC activities and their relevance to industry needs.
 It provides a forum for sharing research knowledge generated across the CRCWSC.